Equimultiplicity in Hilbert-Kunz theory: Equimultiplicity for Hilbert--Kunz functions

 \begin{proposition} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$ and $\mf p$ be a prime ideal of $R$ such that $R/\mf p$ is regular and $\hght \mf p + \dim R/\mf p = \dim R$.
 Then, for a fixed $q$, $\hkf (\mf m) = \hkf (\mf p)$ if and only if $R/\frq{\mf p}$ is Cohen-Macaulay.

-Therefore the (normalized) Hilbert-Kunz functions of $\mf m$ and $\mf p$ coincide for all $q$ if and only if $R/\frq{\mf p}$ are Cohen-Macaulay for all $q$. \end{proposition} \begin{proof} Let $x_1, \ldots, x_m$ be a minimal system of generators of $\mf m$ modulo $\mf p$.
-By the associativity formula and Corollary~\ref{multiplicity of param power},
+Therefore the (normalized) Hilbert--Kunz functions of $\mf m$ and $\mf p$ coincide for all $q$ if and only if $R/\frq{\mf p}$ are Cohen-Macaulay for all $q$. \end{proposition} \begin{proof} Let $x_1, \ldots, x_m$ be a minimal system of generators of $\mf m$ modulo $\mf p$.
+By the additivity formula and Corollary~\ref{multiplicity of param power},

 Since $q^{m} \length_{R_{\mf p}}(R_{\mf p}/\frq{\mf p}R_{\mf p}) = q^{\dim R} \hkf(\mf p)$, we obtain by Proposition~\ref{hs param} that

 Thus, $\hkf(\mf m) = \hkf(\mf p)$ if and only if $\length(R/(\frq{\mf p}, x_1^q, \ldots, x_m^q)) = \eh(\frq{(x_1, \ldots, x_m)}, R/\frq{\mf p})$.
 However, by Proposition~\ref{hs param}, the latter holds if and only if $R/\frq{\mf p}$ is Cohen-Macaulay. \end{proof}